What is a Clogged or Plugged Milk Duct, and how does it feel?

 - Increase your intake of Vitamin C rich foods and juices (citrus, cantaloupe, strawberries, dark greens)

-- A homeopathy remedy may be helpful: Phytolacca 30 C and Silicea 10 C
+- A homeopathy remedy may be helpful: Phytolacca 30 C &/or Silicea10 C

 - Consider acupuncture/acupressure or Chinese herbology.

 - Therapeutic ultrasound can be helpful in breaking up the blockage.
 One treatment is usually sufficient, but occasionally a second visit or more is required.
-Dr, Jack Newman suggests that if two treatments on two consecutive days have not resolved the blockage, more treatments will not be effective and you should see your physician.
+Dr. Jack Newman of the International Breastfeeding Centre suggests that if two treatments on two consecutive days have not resolved the blockage, more treatments will not be effective and you should see your physician.

-Castor Oil Compresses can also relieve pain, reduce inflammation, and aid in removing persistent plugs (do not use on broken skin):
+- Castor Oil compresses can relieve pain, reduce inflammation, and aid in removing persistent plugs (do not use on broken skin).

-- Use a high-quality, cold-pressed Castor oil (available at Whole Foods).
+- Use a high-quality, cold-pressed Castor oil (available at most natural food stores).

-- Saturate flannel with Castor oil and warm in microwave (beware of hot spots-wring it out so that it remains wet but not dripping.)
+- Saturate flannel with Castor oil and warm in the microwave—beware of hot spots—wring it out so that it remains wet but not dripping.

 - Apply the cloth to the plugged area of the breast.

-- Cover with Saran wrap and then apply heat (a hot cloth, heating pad, hot water bottle, etc.).
+- Cover with plastic wrap and then apply heat (a hot cloth, heating pad, hot water bottle, etc.).

 - Keep in place for 20 minutes.

-- After treatment, rinse the breast so the baby does not ingest the castor oil, then pump or feed the baby while massaging plug toward nipple.
+- After treatment, rinse the breast so the baby does not ingest the castor oil, then pump or feed the baby.

-- Repeat treatment 2-3 times a day, plug often resolves within 24 hours.
+- Repeat treatment 2-3times/day.
+Plug often resolves within 24 hours.

 Treatment Suggestions for Mastitis: